Rockmed1/REACT_C/23-Inventory-project/inventory-project/Inventory.md

 - multi-tenent/ multi-user application
 - user authentication and authorization
-- user can create an organization based on permission
+- user can create an organization (later: based on permission)
 - user to tenant many to many relationship
-- user can create Item with Item number description initial quantity pictures
+- user can create Item with Item number, description, initial qty, pictures
-- user can ceate location : location , isle, bin, number
+- user can ceate location : location , bin
-- user can create selling venues with links to different selling platform an Item can be sold at
+- user can create Markets: selling/buying venues with links to different selling/buying platform an Item can be sold/bougt at
-- user can add quantity to items and sell quantity. total quantity on hand will auto calculate
+- user can add qty to items and sell qty. total qty on hand will auto calculate
 - user can edit item details
-- user can place certain quantity on hold
+- user can place certain qty on hold
-- user can adjust quantity for reconciliation
+- user can adjust qty for reconciliation
-- user can assign quantity to location.
+- user can assign qty to location/bin.
-- user can transfer quantity between locations
+- user can transfer qty between locations/bins•
 - user can search for an item
+- user can see transactions history (allow filter by item, location, bin, trx_type)
+- user can see (QOH) per location
+- later:
+- user can see location history
 - user can see item details history
 - user can see item history
-- user can see location status (QOH)
-- user can see location history
-- user can see transactions history
 - user can see full history

 ### Analysis: Define: